Joined: November 3rd, 2011, 2:02 pm

 .
 Translated by Jeremiah Curtin (1835 - 1906).

 The Deluge (Polish: Potop) is a historical novel by the Polish author Henryk Sienkiewicz, published in 1886.
 It is the second volume of a three-volume series known to Poles as "the Trilogy," having been preceded by With Fire and Sword (Ogniem i mieczem, 1884) and followed by Fire in the Steppe (Pan Wołodyjowski, 1886)..
 BELOW ARE SHORT NOTES ON POLISH PRONUNCIATION.
 PLEASE TRY TO FOLLOW THESE RULES

-This is an epic panorama of a country that is torn not only by a war with the external enemy, but also by a struggle with unscrupulous nobles who use their country's plight as an opportunity to magnify their power and zone of influence even if that means siding with the enemy.
+This is an epic panorama of a country that is torn not only by a war with the external enemy, but also by a struggle with unscrupulous nobles who use their country's plight as an opportunity to magnify their power and influence even if that means siding with the enemy.
 On the other hand we also see valiant soldiers, who fight to expel the invading army both with their swords and with their wits.
 (Summary by Wikipedia and Piotr Nater)

 = English ts